Ibibio-Efik languages

 Central Ibibio is the major dialect cluster of the Cross River branch of Benue–Congo.
-Efik proper has national status in Nigeria and was erroneously made the literary standard of the Ibibio language, though Ibibio proper has more native speakers.
+Efik proper has national status in Nigeria and was made the literary standard of the Ibibio language, though Ibibio proper has more native speakers.

 Varieties

 Efik-Ibibio is a dialect cluster spoken by about 15 million people of Akwa Ibom State and about 5 million people of Cross River States of Nigeria, making it the fifth largest language cluster in Nigeria after Hausa, Yoruba, Igbo and Fulani.

-The major Efik-Ibibio languages are:
+The major Efik-Ibibio dialects are: